 For organizations thinking seriously about a cloud contact center, cloud WFM offers an initial low risk stepping stone.
 Aspect recently released Aspect Via Workforce Management, the SaaS version of its rich on-premises WFM solution, now available in the Amazon Web Services Cloud.
 Customers can manage their complex workforce challenges with the #1 rated WFM solution available at an affordable price per agent, so even small contact centers can have the best solution in the industry.
-If customers decide they want to transition the rest of their infrastructure to the cloud, Aspect offers an easy path to our Aspect Via customer engagement center.
+If customers decide they want to transition the rest of their infrastructure to the cloud, Aspect offers an easy path from our enterprise call center software to our Aspect Via customer engagement center.

 Learn more about how Aspect Via WFM can be your first step to the cloud.

 - Returning to the Office: Tips to Get Back to Onsite Facilities Safely - May 3, 2021